How to Become a Flight Paramedic: The Complete Career Track

 The Timex Ironman Rugged Watch is named after the Ironman triathlon for good reason — it was designed for sustained use in harsh environments.

 12/24-hour format, three time zones, 100-hour chronograph with 30-lap memory, and a 24-hour countdown timer cover every EMS scenario.
 The optional hourly chime serves as a reminder for routine vital checks.
 INDIGLO® night-light with NIGHT-MODE® ensures legibility in low-light ambulance environments.
+To see how it holds up to regular chemical sanitation and active duty, read our hands-on Timex Men’s Ironman Rugged Watch Review.

 The Casio G-Shock G-Rescue is engineered for demanding, high-stakes environments — which makes it a natural fit for EMS work.

 Shock-resistant and 200M water-resistant, it operates down to -20°C (-4°F).
 The large buttons and display format make it easy to use during emergencies.
 Flash alert with multiple timer settings, tide graph, moon data, and 29 time zones add capabilities beyond most EMS watches.
 A 1/100 second stopwatch with elapsed, split, and 1st-2nd place timing modes covers every EMS timing scenario.
+For a detailed breakdown of its low-temperature display and flash alerts, check out our Casio G-Shock G-Rescue Watch Review.

 The Casio Classic Dive Watch gives you a large face with clear numbers and military time displayed directly below the standard time — no settings to change.

 The glow-in-the-dark face provides legibility in the back of an ambulance at night.
 Resin case and band make it easy to clean.
 Water-resistant to 100M — this is literally a dive watch.
 No-frills simplicity executed brilliantly.
 The only minor cleaning concern is the side knob, which a Q-tip and rubbing alcohol resolves quickly.
+For details on bezel operation and dial illumination, read our full Casio Men’s Classic Dive Watch Review.

 Pros